 :-( Since I'm not an education administrator, don't really understand all the issues around standardized testing.
 This report, Who Opts Out and Why, seems like a good thing to read about testing and standards from The Teachers College at Columbia. :-(

 :-( Spending on Corrections (prisons), is up three times (3x) over Education.
 This is so sad, for a number of reasons: we're not reaching kids in school, we're not identifying and teaching the mechanically talented kids, we've taken away the skills classes, (except in forwarding-looking districts); we're not recognizing that diverse groups may have different learning requirements.
 Here's the PDF of the actual report from the U.S. Department of Education. :-(

 We now know that moms and dads get the importance of Careers, Tech, and Skills ed, thanks to the 48th Annual PDK Poll of the Public’s Attitudes Toward the Public Schools.

 Low confidence steers girls away from STEM fields.
 Science Magazine covers this topic very well.
 It's up to you, Mom or Dad, to make a difference early and constantly.
 Buying clothes?
 30% off?
 Let your daughter figure out how much it will cost.
 Cooking?
 Show her how math lurks in the kitchen!
 We all do math, maybe not calculus, but basic math.
 Maybe we need to redefine math, and separate higher math from fundamental math learning in our marketing plans.

 We hope you find some of this useful.
 We'd love it if you could buy us a cup of coffee, maybe a pizza to keep us working through the night!
-Our easy to use Support Form is now live.
+Instead, take your kids for ice cream or pizza.